 Aditude gear is one of the endangered species in America called independent small business.
 We strive to provide a good product at a good price and to provide the best customer service possible.
 We are proud to partner with Flappin' Flags, a Eugene Oregon based company which manufactures a very high quality line of pirate flags.
-They manufacturer many made in the USA flags along with some made in China, the ones we carry that are made in China will be clearly marked.
+They manufacturer many made in the USA flags along with some made in China, the ones we carry if they are made in China will be clearly marked.
 With the AditudeGear line of all constructed in the USA flags we will strive to keep the best selection possible on our Made in the USA journey.
-AditudeGear brand flags are constructed in the USA by me or my assistant.
-I try to use as many USA fabrics as possible but being a seamstress by trade and not a printer I have chosen to leave that to the professionals.
+AditudeGear brand flags are constructed in the USA by me or my valued seamstress.
+I try to use as many USA fabrics as possible but being a seamstress by trade and not a printer I have a very limited ability to print.
 Most of the fabric with prints such as Don't tread on me, military and pirate are printed in China sadly because I have found none available from the USA.
-We already provide all of our hardware made in the USA, fiberglass poles from Washington, mount bolts from Utah, GLK Quick Mount from Missouri and assorted other parts all from USA companies.
+We already provide all of our hardware made in the USA, fiberglass poles from Washington, mount bolts Utah, GLK Quick Mount from GLK Machine based in Missouri and assorted other parts all from USA companies.

 We recycle!
 Don't be surprised if your package shows up in a pre-used shipping box with a variety of recycled packaging to cushion the box.
 Just doing our part to conserve landfill space.